irenebosque/KBCS-Practical-Assignment/Task1.md

 )
 ```
 ### Task 1.1 - Compile
-> 💡 It was intentional to already include how to compile the model?
+> ⚠️ It was intentional to already include how to compile the model?
+Maybe this link is useful for the compile step: https://keras.io/api/optimizers/

 ### Task 1.1 - Train
+In the pdf is written: *Make sure that we have a train-validation split of 0.2 and a batch size of 64*
+> ⚠️ Maybe add something like, these 2 variables are already added in the provided `train.py` file

 ```python
     """TASK 1.1: TRAIN MODEL HERE"""